 The Uffizi Gallery is only a short stroll away from Ponte Vecchio.

-The view from Piazza Michelangelo, which offers the best views in Florence.
+The view from Piazza Michelangelo probably offers the best views in Florence.

 - Reserve tickets before you go.
 Book your ticket online or call the reservation desk.
 Do whatever it takes.
-There’s no point in wasting any time standing in a queue.
-It can take a long time to get inside especially during peak summer season.
+There is no point in wasting any time standing in a queue.
+It can take a long time to get in, especially during the peak season in summer.
 Book your tickets before you go or go on a guided tour.

-- The Uffizi is generally open Tuesday through Sunday from 8:15 am till 6:50 pm.
+- The Uffizi Gallery is generally open Tuesday through Sunday from 8:15 am to 6:50 pm.
 It’s closed on Mondays.
 You don’t want to rock up on a Monday when it’s closed.

-- Make sure you visit the roof top terrace on the Uffizi for some great open air views.
-There is also a cafe there.
+- Make sure you visit the rooftop terrace on the Uffizi for some great open-air views.
+There is also a rooftop cafe.

 Special Treat – Vasari Corridor (for the lucky few)

 - Book a private tour through the Vasari Corridor.
-Definitely have this highlight pre-arranged (only accessible via guided tour) as it isn’t open to visitors all year round.
+This highlight has to be pre-arranged (only accessible via guided tour).
+Keep in mind it isn’t open to visitors all year round.
 Make sure it’s an English-speaking guide if you don’t understand Italian.
-The Vasari Corridor (Italian: Corridoio Vasariano) is a kilometre-long elevated enclosed passageway, which connects Palazzo Vecchio (Old Palace) and Uffizi with the Palazzo Pitti (Pitti Palace).
-The Medici had it built so they didn’t have to mingle with the riffraff.
-It provided a private safe route for the Medici’s to move between the seat of the government (Palazzo Vecchio), the Uffizi and their former home (Pitti Palace) on the other side of the river.
-Self-portraits of artists and other artworks dating back from the 17th to the 20th century.
-I wish I knew about it at the time I was in Florence.
+The Vasari Corridor (Italian: Corridoio Vasariano) is a kilometer-long elevated enclosed passageway that connects Palazzo Vecchio (Old Palace) and Uffizi with the Palazzo Pitti (Pitti Palace).
+The Medici built it, so they didn’t have to mingle with the riffraff.
+In addition, it provided a private safe route for the Medicis to move between the seat of the government (Palazzo Vecchio), the Uffizi, and their former home (Pitti Palace) on the other side of the river.
+Self-portraits of artists and other artworks date from the 17th to the 20th century.
+I wish I had known about it when I was in Florence.